-We have a transition programme for all Year 9 students when moving from KS3 to KS4 at our upper site in Palmers Green.
-The girls visit the upper site during the Summer term of year 9.
+We have a transition programme for all Year 9 students where they visit the upper site during the summer term of year 9.

 We offer a transition session by experts from My Young Mind Enfield for form groups in year 7 and year 10.